-She regularly advises clients regarding complex labor and employment issues relating to mergers and acquisitions and has advised on employment issues in more than one hundred and eighty transactions during her career.
+She regularly advises clients regarding complex labor and employment issues relating to mergers and acquisitions and has advised on employment issues in more than two hundred and twenty transactions during her career.
 She also helps to lead the firm's collaborative initiative between its employment law and corporate law practice groups.

 Leann is dedicated to partnering with clients to ensure that they are able to accomplish their business objectives while remaining in compliance with employment laws and maintaining positive employee relations.
 Leann is passionate about providing clients both legal and practical business-related advice on improving their workplace culture, morale, diversity, inclusion, and equity.
 Throughout her career, Leann has worked with clients to help them successfully navigate through varying business climates—from economic downturns, layoffs, and furloughs, to rapid growth, expansion, and acquisitions.